 Let me suggest that our best yield will be to look inward – to challenge our assumptions about the consumer and to assume equal responsibility for making a life insurance purchase a more compelling proposition.
 RGA is seeking to do just this through our participation in Help Protect Our Families in partnership with seven U.S. life insurance trade associations, numerous life insurers, and other financial security professionals.
 The goal of this industry-wide initiative is to think differently and explore new methods to raise awareness about the value of life insurance and address America’s steadily growing financial protection gap.

 The problem of underinsurance poses a very real danger to the financial and physical health of families and communities.
-Just 54% of all Americans have life insurance coverage, a notable decline from 63% just a decade ago, according to the LIMRA 2020 Insurance Barometer Study.
-There are 60 million uninsured and underinsured households with an average life insurance gap of $200,000.2 And yet, year after year it seems, the mortality protection gap widens as life insurance growth lags.
+Just 54% of all Americans have life insurance coverage, a notable decline from 63% just a decade ago.
+There are 60 million uninsured and underinsured households with an average life insurance gap of $200,000.2 Year after year it seems, the mortality protection gap widens as life insurance growth lags.

-Addressing this discrepancy requires that we bust common consumer myths about insurance, but at the same time, insurers need to break through with a positive case for insurance:
+Addressing this discrepancy requires that we bust common consumer myths about insurance:

 Myth one: Underwriting is a gate designed to keep out applicants.

 Underwriters are not gatekeepers, but promise-keepers, focused on keeping coverage sustainable so that insurers can continue to earn trust and fulfill responsibilities for generations to come.